libops/captcha-protect/README.md

 The circuit breaker provides automatic failover when the primary captcha provider (Turnstile, reCAPTCHA, or hCaptcha) becomes unavailable.
 When enabled, it:

-1. **Enables a liveness probe on the captcha provider**: Periodically sends HEAD requests to the provider's JavaScript file (every `periodSeconds`, default 30s).
-Also records 5xx errors during server side validation.
+1. **Enables a liveness probe on the captcha provider**: Periodically sends HEAD requests to the provider's JavaScript file (every `periodSeconds`).
+Also tracks 5xx errors during server side validation.
 2. **Detects failures**: Counts consecutive health check failures
 3. **Opens circuit**: After `failureThreshold` consecutive failures, switches to proof-of-javascript fallback
 4. **Falls back to PoJ**: Ensures user is loading javascript.
 Requires revalidating in 1hr